halimcme/csv2vcf/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Author

-Created as a utility for converting Skype contact exports to universal VCF format.

 ## Thanks

-Special thanks to James at [mediamonarchy.com](https://www.mediamonarchy.com) for helping test and improve the script.
+Thanks to James at [mediamonarchy.com](https://www.mediamonarchy.com) for helping test and improve the script.